Working with scripts folders

-For more information, see Using the Deployment Wizard
+For more information, see: Using the Deploying wizard.

 More information about scripts folders

-This section provides further information about using scripts folders as a data source in SQL Data Compare.
+This section provides further information about using object creation scripts as a data source in SQL Compare.

 - White space

 SQL Server does not always process white space and comments correctly at the beginning and end of the object definition for some objects such as views, stored procedures, and rules.
-You are therefore recommended to select both the Ignore spaces in object names and Trim trailing spaces options when you use a scripts folder as a data source.
+You are therefore recommended to select the Ignore White Space option when you use a scripts folder as a data source.